Home / Questions / What Happens to a Reverse Mortgage When the Homeowner Dies?

 By Robert G. on 02.21.2024

-Should the heirs opt to keep the home, they can pay off the mortgage by covering the amount owed or 95% of the home's current market value, whichever is less.
-In the case of a sale, the heirs should notify the lender of their intention to sell, and the lender will assist them with the steps necessary to resolve the mortgage.
-It is important to note that the home does not automatically transfer to the lender upon the homeowner's death.
+If the heirs opt to keep the home, they can pay off the mortgage by either covering the amount owed or paying 95% of the home's current market value—whichever is less.
+If they choose to sell, they should notify the lender of their intent.
+The lender will then guide them through the necessary steps to settle the mortgage.
+It’s important to note that the home does not automatically transfer to the lender upon the homeowner’s death.